adore/daylight/doc/develop.md

 and most information on how to use and customize it can be found in their [README](https://github.com/rails-api/active_model_serializers/blob/master/README.md).

-You can serialize only the attributes you want to be public in your API.
+Serialize only the attributes you want to be public in your API.
+This allows you to have a separation between the model data and the API data.

 For example, `title` and `body` are exposed but there may be other internal attributes that do not get serialized: